Xocash695/Macos-themed-bazzite/README.md

 - tmux
 - vicinae (via Terra repo)
 - Podman socket enabled

-### 🛠️ GitHub Actions Workflow changes:

-The `build-disk.yml` workflow has been updated to fix artifact download failures and optimize storage handling.
-Here is a summary of the changes:

-* **Separated Matrix Artifacts:** Previously, both the `qcow2` and `anaconda-iso` build jobs uploaded their outputs to the same generic directory, causing them to conflict.
-The upload step now dynamically names the artifacts (`bazzite-qcow2` and `bazzite-anaconda-iso`) based on the build matrix.
-* **Enabled Artifact Compression:** Removed the `compression-level: 0` flag.
-Allowing GitHub to compress the raw operating system images significantly reduces the final `.zip` size (from ~6.4 GB down to a manageable size), preventing browser gateway timeouts ($404$/$502$ errors) during download.
-* **Fixed Artifact Retention:** Adjusted `retention-days` from `0` to `7` to ensure completed build images are safely stored and available for retrieval before being automatically purged.
-* **Upgraded Upload Action:** Migrated the upload step to `actions/upload-artifact@v4` to natively support distinct matrix artifact naming conventions.

 ## Community
 If you have questions, try the following spaces: